-The advent of COVID has really impacted our industry and caused many of us to come up with creative ways to keep earning a living doing what we love by going online with virtual classes, training and coaching.
+COVID really impacted the fitness industry and caused many of us to come up with creative ways to keep earning a living doing what we love by going online with virtual classes, training and coaching.
 This certainly created an awakening on the importance of health and wellness.

 A study published by researchers at the University of Utah in 1996 was the first to demonstrate clearly the benefits of exercise for people with MS. Those patients who participated in an aerobic exercise program had better cardiovascular fitness, improved strength, better bladder and bowel function, less fatigue and depression, a more positive attitude, and increased participation in social activities.